 Amsterdam tulip season, like the rest of Holland, runs from the end of March to mid May.
 The flowers are usually at their best in mid-April, meaning this is the best time to visit Keukenhof flower gardens.

-Where are the tulips in Amsterdam?
+Where are the tulips?
 Geographically, Keukenhof (along with some of the tulip fields) sits about 30 minutes by bus beyond Schiphol Airport in the town of Lisse, southwest of Amsterdam and the airport.
 With my flight departing for London at 8pm, it made perfect sense to see the tulips on my final day in Amsterdam.

 The easiest way to get from Amsterdam to Keukenhof gardens is by taking the bus from Schiphol airport to Keukenhof – conveniently named the Keukenhof Express.
 The bus is brightly coloured, adorned in pictured of tulips and leaves from Schiphol Plaza (near “Arrivals 4”).